Yupian

 In 760, during the Tang dynasty, Sun Jiang (孫強; Sun Chiang) compiled a Yupian edition, which he noted had a total of 51,129 words, less than a third of the original 158,641.
 In 1013, Song dynasty scholar Chen Pengnian (陳彭年; Ch'en P'eng-nien) published a revised Daguang yihui Yupian (大廣益會玉篇; "Expanded and enlarged Jade Chapters").
 The Japanese monk Kūkai brought an original version Yupian back from China in 806, and modified it into his c.
 830 Tenrei Banshō Meigi, which is the oldest extant Japanese dictionary.

+Kūkai's dictionary, when combined with other fragments of the unedited Yupian extant in Japan, has been used to reconstruct the original phonology of the Yupian.
+This reconstruction reveals that the Yupian had a phonology similar to the later Qieyun but did not make certain phonological distinctions found there, reflecting the variety of spoken language in the Southern Dynasties.